KSWorm93/myConfigs/README.md

 These folders contain some scripts and other configs, that I used at some point a few years back.

 ## Future
-I might revisit this in future and update what i am currently using.
+I might revisit this in future and update what I am currently using.

-- Kasper